mm/espresso-api/README.md

 ## 🚀 Getting started

-This will get you started on getting Charlotte installed locally to play with the API.
+This will get you started on getting Espresso installed locally to play with the API.

 ### Prerequisites